Donatus Magnus: The Schism

 Following the death of Mensurius of Carthage in 311, Caecilian was appointed his successor by the Roman authorities.
 He was consecrated as Bishop of Carthage and Primate of Africa by Felix of Aptungi, himself a known traditor.
 In response, Secundus of Tigisis, the legitimate Primate of Numidia, convened a council of seventy bishops at Cirta, which declared Caecilian’s ordination invalid on the grounds that it had been performed by a traditor.
 Caecilian, who already occupied the basilica, refused to attend the council in person but sent word that, should his consecration be deemed invalid, he was willing to be re-consecrated.
 In Carthage, it was widely known that Caecilian had been the preferred candidate of the Roman occupiers and that both he and Felix of Aptungi had previously surrendered the Sacred Scriptures.

 The council responded by consecrating Majorinus as Bishop of Carthage.
 This marked the beginning of a deep ecclesiastical divide, as many cities across North Africa soon found themselves with two rival bishops, one aligned with the Roman-backed Caecilian, and the other loyal to Majorinus.
 After the early death of Majorinus, Donatus was elected to succeed him.
-In 313 AD, Donatus was consecrated as Bishop of Carthage and Primate of Africa, emerging as the leader of the movement that would come to be known, by its opponents as the Donatist Church.
+In 313 AD, Donatus was consecrated as Bishop of Carthage and Primate of Africa, emerging as the leader of the movement that would come to be known by its opponents as the Donatist Church.

-Caecilian’s supporters appealed to the emperor, who referred the matter to Miltiades, himself of Roman descent and a known traditor.
+Caecilian’s supporters appealed to the emperor, who referred the matter to Pope Miltiades, himself of Roman descent and a known traditor.